-The National Measurement System (NMS) programme is the UK's technical infrastructure which underpins trade, industry, and regulation.
-The NMS is supported by the Department for Science, Innovation and Technology (DSIT) and delivered through laboratories dedicated to world-class measurement science.
+The National Measurement System (NMS) is the UK's technical infrastructure which underpins trade, industry, and regulation.
+The NMS is supported by the Department for Science, Innovation, and Technology (DSIT) and delivered through laboratories dedicated to world-class measurement science.
 These labs deliver services to underpin the certification of calibrations and play a vital role in supporting innovation and growth in the UK.
 Every three years, the NMS commissions a survey of customers who use one or more of the following labs.
 This infographic explores results from a 2023 survey of 736 private sector customers.
-Sampling weights were adjusted using post-stratification for the analyses to be representative of the entire population of the survey (2,870 sites).